-Is your furry bundle of joy hyper or anxious?
-The reason may not be apparent and can be a major concern for you as the parent.
+Is your dog hyper or anxious?
+Are you looking for ways to hep your pet relax?
+The reason your pet is stressed may not be apparent and can be a major concern for you as the owner.
 Seeing your dog experience anxiety is an upsetting experience.
-Take heart pet parents, having a nervous pet is not unusual and it is something that you as their parent, can help them address.

-Below find several methods for supporting your anxious pup and promoting a happy, healthy life (and maybe your life will be a little calmer too!).
+Below find several methods for supporting your stressed pup and promoting a happy, healthy life (and maybe your life will be a little calmer too!).

 How to Calm your Hyper or Anxious Dog

 Identify Potential Causes

 Dogs can get nervous for a variety of reasons.
 Sometimes, an ordinarily calm dog will experience moments of hyperactivity.
 There are a few common reasons for dogs to become nervous, and pet parents must understand them so they can effectively remedy the problems and have the perfect date night with their dogs.
 Some dogs experience behavioral nervousness, while others have situational nervousness.
 Identifying what is the cause is crucial to helping your dog address their anxiety.